The Chronology of Revelation

 Jerusalem, Israel

-It has been noted, six places in Revelation, that the term “great city” has been applied to Babylon the Great (Revelation 16:19, 18:10, 18:16,18,19,21).
+It has been noted, six places in Revelation, that the term “great city” is applied to Babylon the Great (Revelation 16:19, 18:10, 18:16,18,19,21).
 There is yet another occurrence of “the great city,” as the place where the bodies of the two witnesses will lie after being killed by the beast from the Abyss (11:7,8).
 It is noted that this city is “figuratively called Sodom and Egypt” and that it is the location where the “Lord was crucified.”
 Old Testament prophets have likened Jerusalem’s and Israel’s adulterous religious practices and rebellion to Sodom and Egypt (Isaiah 3:8,9; Jeremiah 23:14; Ezekiel 20:7,8a).
 And, of course, Jerusalem was where the Lord Jesus was crucified.

 Jerusalem will be one of the cities of the world which will comprise the “great city,” Babylon the Great, as a whole.
 It will have its share of earthquakes and other devastation, but it will not be utterly and totally destroyed; in fact, it will be cleansed, spiritually purified, and restored (Zechariah 13:1,2).